 The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
 If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
 It is the offeror's responsibility to contact the issuing agency at (907) 465-8654 to confirm that the proposal has been received.
-The only thing that may be confirmed is what is visible without opening the email (presence of attachments, sender's name or email address, subject, date and time received, and size of the email).
 The state is not responsible for unreadable, corrupt, or missing attachments.